yoshihara/evemacs/README.md

 ## Usage

 1. Type ```M-x evemacs-add-message RET``` (or your key bind)
-2. Type your message in a mini buffer
+2. Type your message in a mini buffer and press RET

 ## Dependencies